All Episodes

 She was in Jacksonville.

-Is that where she's Laurie?
+Is that where she's?

-I I did I didn't mean to be flip.
+Lori, I didn't mean to be flip.

-I know when people call and talk about this things, the kind of things.
+I know when people call and talk about this things, the kind of things, she drives a Corvette and she's being stigmatized.

-I'd drive around in that car a few years if I were you, and I'd have the biggest smile on my face every time I got in it, and let anybody who tells you one thing, don't even argue with them, just smile.
+I'd drive around in that car a few years if I were you, and I'd have the biggest smile on my face every time I got in it and let anybody who tells you one thing, don't even argue with them, just smile.

 Just smile.